Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 Local anesthesia is given via the injection onto the part that needs to be operated.
 It’s perfectly safe for the baby, as this drug doesn’t travel through the bloodstream.

-Your dentist will discuss all the procedure-related stuff beforehand and clear your doubts if any.
+Your dentist will discuss all the procedure-related stuff beforehand and clear any doubts.

 X-ray for tooth extraction during pregnancy